Tsuki ga Kirei: Production and development

 An original anime television series produced by Feel was announced in January 2017.
 Seiji Kishi directed the anime while Yūko Kakihara penned and supervised the series' scripts, and Kazuaki Morita adapted Loundraw's original character designs.
 Takurō Iga and FlyingDog composed and produced the music, respectively, while Nagano served as the series' producer.
 It aired on April 6, 2017 on Tokyo MX with further broadcasts on MBS, BS11 and TVA then ended on June 29, 2017.
 Nao Tōyama sung both the opening and ending theme titled "Ima Koko" (イマココ) and "Tsuki ga Kirei" (月がきれい), respectively.
 Tōyama also performed the insert song for episode 3, "Hatsukoi" (初恋).

-Crunchyroll licensed the series and streamed it outside of Asia, and Funimation dubbed the series and released it on home video in North America as part of their partnership with Crunchyroll.
+Crunchyroll streamed the series outside of Asia, and Funimation dubbed the series and released it on home video in North America as part of their partnership with Crunchyroll.

-Episode list
+Episodes

 All episodes are named after notable works in Japanese literature.